 In summary, the results in this section are encouraging for the use of entropy as a metric for anomaly detection.
-We find that entropybased detection exposes a large number of anomalies that can not be detected using volume-based methods.
+We find that entropy-based detection exposes a large number of anomalies that can not be detected using volume-based methods.
 Many of these anomalies are of a fundamentally different type from those exposed by volume-based methods, and include malicious behavior of considerable interest to network operators.
-Finally, we find that entropy based detection generates relatively few false alarms, and has a high detection rate even when anomalies comprise a small fraction of overall OD flow volume.
+Finally, we find that entropy based detection generates relatively few false alarms, and has a high detection rate even when anomalies comprise a small fraction of overall OD flow volume, and especially when anomalies span multiple OD flows.